shahrajat/shahrajat.github.io/_posts/2013-01-06-not-just-another-day.md

 .
 .
 .
-Got shortlisted for the first interview of my life,
+Got shortlisted for the first interview of my life
 .
 .
 .